Wordpress Anniversary Offer Banner

 To conduct successful real estate email marketing, running email automation is a must.
 Let me show you a quick glimpse of how to create email automation using Mail Mint.

-Creating An Email Automation Flow With Mail Mint
+How To Create An Email Automation Flow With Mail Mint

 Let’s assume you want to create a welcome email series whenever any prospect subscribes to your email list and you will send them 3 emails within your preferred delays.
+You can design the email according to your perspective, or you can choose real estate email templates from its library.

 i.
 First, go to the Mail Mint dashboard and select Automation